-Companies applying Ind AS for preparing their first consolidated financial statements under Ind AS for the accounting period beginning on or after 1 April 2016 should prepare comparatives for the year ending 31 March 2016 or thereafter.
+Ind AS will be mandatorily applicable to the following companies for periods beginning on or after 1 April 2016, with comparatives for the period ending 31 March 2016 or thereafter:

 In India, when businesses were simple, accounting standards were simple.
 Today, businesses have become complex and India needs comprehensive accounting standards.
 Move towards IFRS is an attempt to bridge this gap.
 This move would lead to certain fundamental changes and would impact businesses at large.
 Companies will have to examine the implication of this move on their performance and business.

 Implication of change in accounting would have a direct implication on the way businesses are run.
-For example, it could affect credit rating, debt covenants, dividend distribution, employee KPI and bonuses, managerial remunerations, financial-product's design, taxes, exit clause of your investors, contingent consideration (on acquisition).
+For example, it could affect credit rating, debt covenants, dividend distribution, employee KPI and bonuses, managerial remunerations, taxes, etc.

 IFRS may not bring significant accounting changes to all companies.
 The impact of the move could be quite significant for certain companies with complex transactions.
-The impacts of change to IFRS need careful analysis.
-Prior to embracing full-fledged conversion, a preliminary study would help you (1) assess the level of complexities and challenges, and (2) prepare and plan for effective and efficient conversion exercise.
+The impacts of change to Ind AS need careful analysis.
+Prior to embracing full-fledged conversion, a preliminary study would help you assess the level of complexities and challenges, and then prepare and plan for effective and efficient conversion exercise.